 - Mist the orchid’s leaves flower and ariel roots every day.

-For most houses I recommend a combination of misting the leaves or placing the orchid on a tray of water filled with pebbles (the water evaporates around the orchid which increases the humidity).
+For most houses, I recommend a combination of misting the leaves or placing the orchid on a tray of water filled with pebbles (the water evaporates around the orchid, which increases the humidity).

-However if you live in a particularly arid climate then the best option is a plant humidifier (available at garden centers and on Amazon) as they are particularly effective at recreating the optimal conditions for orchids.
+However, if you live in a particularly arid climate, then the best option is a plant humidifier (available at garden centers and on Amazon), as they are particularly effective at recreating the optimal conditions for orchids.

 4. Drought Stress Causes Flowers and Flower Buds to Drop

 Orchids drop their flowers and flower buds if they experience drought stress due to low humidity and a lack of watering.
-The low humidity saps moisture from the leaves, roots and flowers and if the potting medium dries out completely the flowers and flower buds drop.
+The low humidity saps moisture from the leaves, roots, and flowers, and if the potting medium dries out completely, the flowers and flower buds drop.

 The leaves of an orchid suffering from drought stress turn leaves yellow, with a wilting appearance.

-The flowers drop off quite suddenly after a period of drought stress as the orchid cannot sustain them and drops the flowers to conserve its resources, so it can increase the chance of immediate survival.
+I discovered that what happens is the flowers drop off quite suddenly after a period of drought stress as the orchid cannot sustain them and drops the flowers to conserve its resources, so it can increase the chance of immediate survival.

 Always water orchids with a generous soak so that excess water runs from the drainage holes in the base and all of the potting medium is evenly moist.

-If the orchid is watered too lightly then only the top inch or so of the potting medium becomes moist and the water does not reach the roots properly where it is required.
+If the orchid is watered too lightly, then only the top inch or so of the potting medium becomes moist, and the water does not reach the roots properly where it is required.

 5. Watering Too Often- Orchid Dropping Flowers

-Orchid roots are sensitive to overwatering as too much water excludes oxygen from the potting medium which can interfere with the orchids ability to draw up moisture and nutrients.
+Orchid roots are sensitive to overwatering as too much water excludes oxygen from the potting medium, which can interfere with the orchid’s ability to draw up moisture and nutrients.
 This causes dying roots and results in the flowers and flower buds falling off.

 Orchids typically require watering once every 7 days during Spring and Summer and once every 10 days in Winter (read my article, how to water orchids to learn how often to water orchids at different times of the year).